mkocik/node-express-ts-rest-api-boilerplate/README.md

 ```

 ### More
-If you want to know more about the structure and usage of this template, please feel free to visit TODO and check the article out!
+If you want to know more about the structure and usage of this template, please feel free to visit [https://medium.com/@mkocik/41c65f84d9c1](https://medium.com/@mkocik/41c65f84d9c1) and check the article out!

 ## Contributing
 If you like the project enough to collaborate and you see some improvements to be made, please create a Pull Request.